Jesuits, friends and benefactors share travel notes and more from a meaningful and moving tour of the Holy Land.

 On day three, we visited the Church of the Nativity, in Bethlehem, Nazareth and Lake Galilee.
 Because of the delays at customs we still have not reached Jerusalem yet.
 Tomorrow we will head north to Jerusalem and after spending most of the day there, we will head back to Jordan through the Allenby bridge.

 Click here to view photos and more from the first portion of the trip, including the Papal Mass.

-Click here to view a photo and information on the second portion of the trip, including Madaba and Jericho.
+Click here to view photos and more from the final portion of the trip, including Jerusalem, Nazareth, Bethlehem and Jordan.